Mehdi Beneddine

-Mehdi Beneddine (مهدي بن الدين; born 26 February 1996) is a French professional footballer who plays as a defender for club Nîmes.
+Mehdi Beneddine (مهدي بن الدين; born 26 February 1996) is a French professional footballer who plays as a defender for CS Constantine.

 Club career

 Monaco

 Beneddine made his debut for the Monaco B team aged 17 in a match against Mont-de-Marsan on 24 May 2014, coming on for Morgan Kamin in the 83rd minute.
 He went on to make 49 appearances for the Monaco reserve team.

 Loan to Cercle Brugge

 On 1 January 2017, Beneddine joined Belgian side Cercle Brugge on a six-month loan until 30 June 2017.
 Over one month later on 26 February, he made his debut in a 3–1 away win against Tubize, playing the full 90 minutes.

 Quevilly-Rouen

 On 27 June 2018, Beneddine signed a contract with Quevilly-Rouen.

 USM Alger

 In 2020, Beneddine signed a contract with Algerian club USM Alger.

 Loan to Châteauroux

 On 30 December 2021, Beneddine joined Châteauroux on a six-month loan until 30 June 2022.